alisabetx/blog/README.md

 ## Contact

-I'd love to hear your feedback and thoughts about my blog.
+I'd love to hear your feedback and thoughts.
 You can reach me via email at `hialisabet[at]gmail[dot]com`

-Thank you for visiting my blog repository!

 ---